|Elliott Sound Products||Project 69|

 When you have this working, you can proudly say that you have built your first switchmode power supply.
 If you have access to an oscilloscope, take the time to look at the waveforms, and verify the frequency.
-The full power version (about 300W output) is also on-line, and the controller board you have built will be perfectly suited to the high power version.
+The full power version (about 300W output) is also on-line (see Project 89), and the controller board you have built will be perfectly suited to the high power version.

 Adding power MOSFETs and a much bigger transformer and diodes is pretty much all you need to do (apart from hear it go bang! very loudly if everything is not absolutely perfect).
 For this reason, it is important that you acquaint yourself with the general behaviour of a switching supply before embarking on the full power version.

 |Copyright Notice.
 This article, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott, and is Copyright © 2002.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro- mechanical, is strictly prohibited under International Copyright laws.
 The author (Rod Elliott) grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference while constructing the project.
 Commercial use is prohibited without express written authorisation from Rod Elliott.|